Sort research opportunities by: First Year | Second Year | Third Year | Fourth Year | Graduate | Show All

 The National Institute of Standards and Technology (NIST) is one of the nationís premiere research institutions for the physical and engineering sciences and, as the lead Federal agency for technology transfer, it provides a strong interface between government, industry and academia.
 NIST offers Summer Undergraduate Research Fellowships (SURF) in Gaithersburg, Maryland, and Boulder, Colorado.
 SURF students will have the opportunity to work one-on-one with our nationís top scientists and engineers.
 The Gaithersburg program is soliciting applications in the areas of Electronics and Electrical Engineering, Manufacturing Engineering, Nanoscale Science and Technology, Chemical Science and Technology, Physics, Materials Science and Engineering/Neutron Research, Building and Fire Research, and Information Technology.
 The SURF program in Boulder provides opportunities in: Chemical Science and Technology, Electronics and Electrical Engineering, Information Technology, Materials Science and Engineering, and Physics.

 Participating students must be U.S. citizens or permanent U.S. residents.
 A grade point average (GPA) of 3.0 (out of 4.0) or better is recommended.
 Students with science, math, and engineering majors are encouraged to apply.
-New applicants must be enrolled to continue their undergraduate education for fall 2011.

 SURF students receive stipends, as well as housing and travel allotments (as needed).
 Students who complete the full 11 week program will receive a $4,500 or $5,000 stipend, depending on the program.